abaiao-r/ft_irc/README.md

 - User authentication and nickname setting
 - Channel operations (join, private messaging)
 - Operator functionalities (KICK, INVITE, TOPIC, MODE)
-- Bonus features: File transfer and a bot (evaluated if mandatory part is flawless)
+- Bonus features: File transfer and a bot (that let's you know the available commands and that moderates messages inside the channels)

 ## Resources to Study